alphagov/government-service-design-manual/Copy and content/styleguide.md

     1.6 Plain English – mandatory for all of GOV.UK
     -----------------------------------------------

-    Use plain English – don’t use complicated or long words when easy or short ones will do – use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, ‘about’ instead of ‘approximately’ and ‘like’ instead of ‘such as’.
+    Use plain English – don't use complicated or long words when easy or short ones will do – use 'buy' instead of 'purchase', 'help' instead of 'assist', 'about' instead of 'approximately' and 'like' instead of 'such as'.

     Write content as simply as possible so that it is usable and accessible to everyone in the UK, regardless of their language and